 Ben Affleck: "Noooo, bullshit!
 I wasn't WITH a hooker today!
 Aha-ha!"

-: Hey look, I'm sorry I dragged you away from whatever gay-serial-killers-who-ride-horses-and-like-to-play-golf-touchy-feely-picture you're supposed to be doing this week.
-Matt Damon
+Ben Affleck: Hey look, I'm sorry I dragged you away from whatever gay-serial-killers-who-ride-horses-and-like-to-play-golf-touchy-feely-picture you're supposed to be doing this week.

-: I take it you haven't seen Forces of Nature
+Matt Damon: I take it you haven't seen Forces of Nature?

-: And sometimes, you have to go back to the well.
-Matt Damon
+Ben Affleck: And sometimes, you have to go back to the well.